-EXTRA TIP: If you suffer from jet lag, follow these tips to minimize the effects.
+PRO TIP: If you suffer from jet lag, follow these tips to minimize the effects.
 Ease back into your schedule.
 You can easily get back to normal by adjusting your bedtime by 15 to 30 minutes each night.

 Like this post?
 Save it for later or share it on Pinterest.
 We appreciate it when you share our content with your friends on social media!